* Airline stocks slump after Lufthansa warning

 * DAX drops back below 10,000 points

-LONDON, June 11 (Reuters) - European equity markets retreated from multi-year highs on Wednesday as a profit warning from German airline Lufthansa hit travel stocks.
+LONDON, June 11 European equity markets fell on Wednesday as a profit warning from German airline Lufthansa hit travel stocks.

-Air France KLM fell 7 percent, International Consolidated Airlines Group dropped by 3 percent and the regional STOXX Europe 600 Travel & Leisure Index fell 1.5 percent.
+Air France KLM fell 6.1 percent, International Consolidated Airlines Group dropped by 3.5 percent and the regional STOXX Europe 600 Travel & Leisure Index fell 1.5 percent, making it the worst-performing equity sector.

-Aerospace group Airbus also weakened by 3.1 percent after Dubai's Emirates airline canceled a contract with the company.
+Aerospace group Airbus also slid 2.8 percent after Dubai's Emirates airline canceled a contract with the company.

-Lufthansa's woes weighed on the broader German stock market, with the benchmark DAX index falling 0.8 percent to 9,949.81 points, retreating from a record high of 10,033.74 points reached earlier in the week.
+Lufthansa's woes also weighed on the broader German stock market, with the benchmark DAX index falling by 0.7 percent to 9,955.14 points, retreating from a record high of 10,033.74 points reached earlier in the week.

 "It's looking pretty bearish for the whole airline sector," said Berkeley Futures associate director Richard Griffiths.